 - 1. In advance of the arrival date provide or seek for assistance for the visitor's housing. - Finding convenient and affordable housing can be a challenge.
-This is a recurring problem, particularly for visitors who will be on campus short-term (less than one semester) and those with families. - Providing advance information on housing and guiding the visitor to make arrangements can reduce stress and increase productivity. - Consider housing availability when arranging for the visit.
+This is a recurring problem, particularly for those who will be on campus short-term (less than one semester) and those with families. - Providing advance information on housing can reduce stress and increase productivity. - Consider housing availability when arranging for the visit.
 Housing during the regular semesters, particularly for short-term visitors can be difficult.
-It is somewhat easier to find short-term housing during the summer months. - IPIA and the campus Office of Global Engagement may be able to provide current information on housing availability on and off campus. - 2.
-Arrange transportation upon arrival. - If possible, meet the visitor yourself upon arrival at the airport. - If meeting the visitor is not possible, arrange transport and communicate a clear back-up plan. - Visitors arriving from overseas are likely to be tired and disoriented upon arrival.
+It is somewhat easier to find short-term housing during the summer months. - IPIA and the campus Office of Global Partnerships and Programs may be able to provide current information on housing availability on and off campus. - 2.
+Arrange transportation upon arrival. - If possible, meet the individual yourself upon arrival at the airport. - If meeting the individual is not possible, arrange transport and communicate a clear back-up plan. - Those arriving from overseas are likely to be tired and disoriented upon arrival.
 Signage and instructions may be unfamiliar.
 Make it as easy and comfortable for them as possible.

-- 3. Arrange local hospitality upon arrival. - Consider providing non-perishable food and snacks for the first 24 or 48 hours. - Provide a local map, written instructions for local transportation and essential businesses, and several phone numbers in case of emergency. - If your visitor is arriving in winter, especially from a tropical country, they may not be fully equipped to deal with inclement weather.
+- 3. Arrange local hospitality upon arrival. - Consider providing non-perishable food and snacks for the first 24 or 48 hours. - Provide a local map, written instructions for local transportation and essential businesses, and several phone numbers in case of emergency. - If the individual is arriving in winter, especially from a tropical country, they may not be fully equipped to deal with inclement weather.
 Consider providing essential items such as a warm hat, gloves, etc. - 4.
-Plan to guide or lead them to visit the ISS office to document their immigration and visa status. - The visitor must visit ISS in person early upon arrival to be officially checked-in and entered into the immigration system. - This may be the responsibility of the department ISS representative. - 5.
-Accompany the visitor to the department business office to take care of Purdue formalities. - 6.
-When the visitor is settled and any jet-lag has worn off, arrange a welcome reception or meet and greet to introduce the visitor to colleagues with whom they will interact.
+Plan to guide or lead them to visit the ISS office to document their immigration and visa status. - The individual must visit ISS in person early upon arrival to be officially checked-in and entered into the immigration system. - This may be the responsibility of the department ISS representative. - 5.
+Accompany the individual to the department business office to take care of Purdue formalities. - 6.
+When the visitor is settled and any jet-lag has worn off, arrange a welcome reception or meet and greet to introduce them to colleagues with whom they will interact.